kswada77/ImageNet/README.md

 ---
-## 5. Download ILSVRC2015 CLS-LOC dataset
+## 5. Download ILSVRC 2015 CLS-LOC dataset
 * Go to [ImageNet LSVRC (ILSVRC) 2015 web page](http://image-net.org/challenges/LSVRC/2015/download-images-3j16.php), same as development kit above

 * You can find link for downloading **CLS-LOC dataset** in the middle of the page